EGAdams/SMOL_AI/tennis_unit_tests/c__Test__setMode1Undo.md

 	- My helpful assistant

 # Your Task
-	- Create a unit test for the setMode1Undo() method.
+	- Create a unit test for the snapshot() method.
     - Make sure to cover all test cases.
     - Do not abreviate any code.
     - Write your output to a downloadable c++ file.